 Prepreg and core symmetry

 Fundamentally, copper weight is a measure of copper thickness on the board.
-Copper of a specific weight is rolled on one square foot area of a layer in the board.
+A copper of a specific weight is rolled on one square foot area of a layer in the board.
 The standard copper weight we use is 1 oz or 1.37 mils.
-For example, if you are using 1 oz of copper for 1 sq ft area, the thickness of copper is 1 oz.
+For example, if you are using 1 oz of copper for a 1 sq ft area, the thickness of copper is 1 oz.

-Copper weight is the determinant factor of current carrying capacity of the board.
-If your design has high voltage, current, resistance or impedance requirement, you can modify the copper thickness.
+Copper weight is the determinant factor of the current carrying capacity of the board.
+If your design has high voltage, current, resistance, or impedance requirements, you can modify the copper thickness.

 There is no generalized definition of heavy copper.
 We do use 1 oz as standard copper weight.
 But, if your design demands more than 3 oz, it is defined as heavy copper.